-- (1) It is the responsibility of the individual subject to the work requirement to report: - (a) whether or not that individual has worked or participated in a work program; - (b) the number of hours spent in work or work program activities; - (c) how the work requirement was fulfilled; and - (d) when the individual's work hours fall below 20 hours a week, averaged monthly, or 80 - (2) Verification of the time spent working is mandatory in order to receive credit toward the work requirement.
-It is the responsibility of the individual subject to the work requirement to provide verification of participation in work activities by the fifth calendar day of each month following the month of participation in work activities. - E. Good cause for failure to meet the work requirement: An ABAWD may establish good cause for failure to meet the 20-hour-a-week work requirement if the absence from work is temporary and the individual retains employment, or if participation in work activities resulted from a temporary absence due to circumstances beyond the individual's control.
+- (c) the department's [food-stamp] SNAP E&T program; and - (d) any other state or local program which is recognized by the department as meeting [food stamp] SNAP E&T program requirements. - D. Reporting and verifying work participation: - (1) It is the responsibility of the individual subject to the work requirement to report: - (a) whether or not that individual has worked or participated in a work program; - (b) the number of hours spent in work or work program activities:

+- (c) how the work requirement was fulfilled; and - (d) when the individual's work hours fall below 20 hours a week, averaged monthly, or 80 hours a month. - (2) Verification of the time spent working is mandatory in order to receive credit toward the work requirement.
+It is the responsibility of the individual subject to the work requirement to provide verification of participation in work activities by the fifth calendar day of each month following the month of participation in work activities. - E. Good cause for failure to meet the work requirement, as defined in Subsection E of 8.139.410.12 NMAC: An ABAWD may establish good cause for failure to meet the 20-hour-a-week work requirement if the absence from work is temporary and the individual retains employment, or if participation in work activities resulted from a temporary absence due to circumstances beyond the individual's control.
 Good cause reasons include, but are not limited to, illness, illness of another household member requiring the presence of the ABAWD, a household emergency, or the unavailability of transportation.
 Good cause is established on an individual basis.

-- F. Regaining eligibility: An individual who becomes ineligible due to failure to meet the work requirement for three months can regain eligibility by working or participating in an approved work program for at least 80 hours during any 30 consecutive day period following the date of ineligibility. - (1) An individual who regains eligibility is eligible on an ongoing basis provided he or she continues to meet the 20-hour-a-week work requirement. - (2) There is no limit to the number of times an individual may regain eligibility during the 36-month period. - F. Failure to meet the work requirement after regaining eligibility: An individual who has regained eligibility and who subsequently fails to meet the 20-hour-a-week work requirement in any month left in the 36-month period shall be eligible to receive food stamp benefits for a three consecutive month period. - (1) The three-month period begins with the month the work requirement was not met, provided the individual is otherwise eligible. - (2) Upon expiration of the three months, the individual becomes ineligible for the remainder of the fixed 36-month period. - (3) The individual may re-establish eligibility by either regaining eligibility or because a determination is made that the individual becomes exempt from the 20-hour-a-week work requirement. - H. Costs: Except for costs assumed by HSD pursuant to an approved [food-stamp] SNAP E&T supportive services plan, HSD has no financial responsibility for any costs or liabilities incurred by persons electing to participate in a work program in order to meet the [food stamp] SNAP work requirement.
+- F. Regaining eligibility: An individual who becomes ineligible due to failure to meet the work requirement for three months can regain eligibility by working or participating in an approved work program for at least 80 hours during any 30 consecutive day-period following the date of ineligibility. - (1) An individual who regains eligibility is eligible on an ongoing basis provided he or she continues to meet the 20-hour-a-week work requirement. - (2) There is no limit to the number of times an individual may regain eligibility during the 36-month period. - G. Failure to meet the work requirement after regaining eligibility: An individual who has regained eligibility and who subsequently fails to meet the 20-hour-aweek work requirement in any month left in the 36-month period shall be eligible to receive [food stamp] SNAP benefits for a three consecutive month period. - (1) The three-month period begins with the month the work requirement was not met, provided the individual is otherwise eligible. - (2) Upon expiration of the three months, the individual becomes ineligible for the remainder of the fixed 36-month period. - (3) The individual may re-establish eligibility by either regaining eligibility or because a determination is made that the individual becomes exempt from the 20-hour-a-week work requirement. - H. Costs: Except for costs assumed by HSD pursuant to an approved [food stamp] SNAP E&T supportive services plan, HSD has no financial responsibility for any costs or liabilities incurred by persons electing to participate in a work program in order to meet the [food stamp] SNAP work requirement.